Grassroots Business Fund

 The Grassroots Business Fund is a non-profit organization based in Washington, DC.
 It has field offices in Kenya, Peru, and India.
-Their mission is to build and support high-impact enterprises that provide sustainable economic opportunities to thousands of people at the base of the economic pyramid.
-These enterprises are grassroots business organizations in developing countries that empower large numbers of the poor as producers of income-generating commodities and products, as consumers of affordable goods and services, and as independent entrepreneurs.
-GBF actively supports enterprises throughout Latin America, Africa, India, and Southeast Asia.

 History

 The origins of GBF can be traced back as far as 2000 at the International Finance Corporation (IFC), when Harold Rosen founded the Small and Medium Enterprise (SME) department, a joint IFC/World Bank department.
 In 2004, Mr. Rosen started the Grassroots Business Initiatives (GBI), which aimed to build sustainable, non-financial intermediaries that would empower large numbers of High Impact Businesses and individual producers, consumers, and entrepreneurs.
 GBI worked directly with High Impact Businesses to strengthen their business performance, scale up their operations, and improve their sustainability.
 From 2004 to 2007, GBI implemented over 40 technical assistance projects and investments impacting the lives of over 3.4 million direct and indirect beneficiaries at the bottom of the socio-economic pyramid.

 In 2008, the GBI department was transformed into an independent organization called the Grassroots Business Fund (GBF).